-If this title made you read the column, I already like you!
-That’s because, according to How Stuff Works, curiosity is a big bonding trait.
-People make relationships based on it, and it’s even more important than whether you choose a partner or friend based on positive or negative traits.
+According to How Stuff Works, curiosity is a big bonding trait.
+People make relationships based on it- whether they share finding wonder in the world, and it’s even more important than whether you choose a partner or friend based on positive or negative traits!
 (The assumption in these studies is that you choose a cheerful, positive person, but eh, low-key has its attractions, too.)

 I don’t think doing crossword puzzles has much to do with being curious.
 People like to learn, or play games, period.
-But the writer connects them.
+But this writer connects them.

 The drive theory helps explain curiosity-seeking behavior.
 It shows us why we actively look for and engage in crossword puzzles or take up a musical instrument.
 Not only are these activities inherently superfluous, they also contain the risk of failure.